Signs and symptoms of multiple sclerosis: Correlation with brain changes

+Medications

+Medications used to treat MS fatigue include amantadine, pemoline, methylphenidate, and modafinil, as well as cognitive behavioral therapy (CBT) and psychological interventions of energy conservation; but their effects are limited.
+For these reasons fatigue is a difficult symptom to manage.

+Technology

+As of 2022 apps were being experimented with in the field of MS fatigue.

 Bladder and bowel

-Bladder problems (See also urinary system and urination) appear in 70–80% of people with multiple sclerosis (MS) and they have an important effect both on hygiene habits and social activity.
+Bladder problems appear in 70–80% of people with multiple sclerosis (MS) and they have an important effect both on hygiene habits and social activity.

 Bladder problems are usually related with high levels of disability and pyramidal signs in lower limbs.

 The most common problems are an increase in frequency and urgency (incontinence) but difficulties to begin urination, hesitation, leaking, sensation of incomplete urination, and retention also appear.
 When retention occurs secondary urinary infections are common.

 There are many cortical and subcortical structures implicated in urination and MS lesions in various central nervous system structures can cause these kinds of symptoms.

 Treatment objectives are the alleviation of symptoms of urinary dysfunction, treatment of urinary infections, reduction of complicating factors and the preservation of renal function.
 Treatments can be classified in two main subtypes: pharmacological and non-pharmacological.

 Pharmacological treatments vary greatly depending on the origin or type of dysfunction and some examples of the medications used are: